Pros / The quoting process is the easiest among warranty services we reviewed.

 With Warranty Direct, you don’t have to worry about this.
 The quoting tool does what a quoting tool should do – it calculates the coverage and cost of plans your vehicle is eligible for.
 You know in less than a minute whether the price and coverage is going to fit your needs.
 It's fast.
 It's easy.
 It doesn't put pressure on you to make a purchase.
 You aren't called several times a day thereafter by an overeager salesperson.
 It's the best quoting process in the vehicle contract industry.

-Warranty Direct breaks its plans into three parts – new, used and high-mileage.
+Warranty Direct separates its plans into three types – new, used and high-mileage.
 The new vehicle coverage has the "ultimate exclusionary protection" Elite Advantage plan.
 The Premier Advantage covers almost as much, but leaves the emissions system and luxury components as optional.
 There is also a wrap protection plan, designed to fill gaps in a manufacturer's warranty.
 The rest of the plans for the used and high-mileage vehicles progressively get less comprehensive until you reach the Standard Essential plan.
 This covers the engine, transmission, drive axle, seals and gaskets, transfer unit and turbo/supercharger.
-Emissions system can be added to the plan at an additional cost.
+The emissions system can be added to the plan at an additional cost.

 Vehicle Service Contract